How to create better Color Halftone effects in Photoshop

 The Color Halftone filter effect in the RGB color mode.

-Step 4: Change the halftone dot size
+Step 4: Change the halftone dot size (Optional)

-If you want to try a different dot size:
+To try a different dot size:

-I’ll lower my setting from 20 to 12 pixels.
+I’ll lower my value to 12.

 Changing the maximum dot size for the Color Halftone filter in Photoshop

-Trying a smaller maximum dot size.
+Trying a smaller Max Radius value.

 The Color Halftone filter effect in Photoshop using a smaller halftone dot size